Coconut oil has been used for millennia as a catch-all health remedy.

 Monolaurin may also help inhibit the replication of non-enveloped viruses by blocking signal transmission, as well as viral attachment & assembly.

 In my experience, it's best to use a higher dose to trigger mechanisms against non-enveloped viruses.
-This might mean 2-4 scoops at a time of Lauricidin, taken three times per day - or, 1 scoop every 1-2 hours, up to 12 scoops in a day.
+This might mean 2-4 scoops at a time of Lauricidin or Ultimate Monolaurin, taken three times per day - or, 1 scoop every 1-2 hours, up to 12 scoops in a day.

 Higher doses, while not always necessary, will increase the chance that monolaurin will interfere with viral attachment & assembly to cellular membranes.